-The TIBCO StreamBase® Web Input Response Adapter allows the StreamBase application to respond to a REST call which was handled by the Web Input adapter.
-The adapter must be linked to a Web Input Adapter by selecting the Web Input Adapter and settings its Linked Web Input Response adapter name to this adapter.
-The Web Input Adapter will output an extra SB_ResponseId field which will contain a unique identifier for each REST request received which is used to correlate the connection for the response.
-This adapter will use the ResponseId field to create a JSON-formatted response based on the input schema.
+The TIBCO StreamBase® Web Input Response Adapter allows the StreamBase application to respond to a REST call that was handled by the Web Input adapter.
+The adapter must be linked to a Web Input Adapter by selecting the Web Input Adapter and setting its Linked Web Input Response adapter name to this adapter.
+The Web Input Adapter will output an extra SB_ResponseId field that will contain a unique identifier for each REST request received, which is used to correlate the connection for the response.
+This adapter uses the ResponseId field to create a JSON-formatted response based on the input schema.
 Note the SB_ResponseId, SB_RequestData, and SB_ResponseData fields are removed from the JSON-formatted REST response.

 This section describes the properties you can set for this adapter, using the various tabs of the Properties view in StreamBase Studio.